garybgenett/gary-os/README.md

 The author is passionate about who you are, your ideas and what you manifest in the world.
 All other attributes and circumstances are irrelevant considerations here.
-A multitude of categories and labels have proliferated and expanded on equal opportunity statements, and the author is concerned that proactive lists inadvertently exclude that which is not listed.
-We are just human beings, with infinitesimal differences between us on a genetic level, and any non-violent divisions, even those based on ideas, are ridiculous.
-That is my statement.
-It may not belong here, but here it is anyway.
+We are all just human beings.

-These are the two best proactive documents the author could find, the latter of which was suggested by GitHub, which inspired an Internet search to find the
+It seems to be a current trend that opensource projects are adopting equality and conduct statements.
+These are the two best documents the author could find, the latter of which was suggested by GitHub, which inspired an Internet search to find the former:
-former:

   * Social Protection & Human Rights Equality and Non-discrimination: [https://socialprotection-humanrights.org/framework/principles/equality-and-non-discrimination](https://socialprotection-humanrights.org/framework/principles/equality-and-non-discrimination)
   * Contributor Covenant Code of Conduct: [https://contributor-covenant.org/version/1/4/code-of-conduct.html](https://contributor-covenant.org/version/1/4/code-of-conduct.html)